Tool List

 ```

-To use multiple mqtt, we can add multiple mcp2mqtt services by specifying different configuration file names.
+To use multiple MQTTs, we can add multiple mcp2mqtt services with different configuration file names.

 ### Hardware Connection

-1. Connect your device to the mqtt server via the network.
+1. Connect your device to the MQTT server through the network

-2. You can also use responder.py in the tests directory to simulate the device.
+2. You can also use the responder.py in the tests directory to simulate the device

-The project includes a device simulator in the `tests` directory.
-It can simulate a hardware device that is capable of:
+The project contains a device simulator in the `tests` directory.
+It can simulate a hardware device that:

 ```bash